Homepolish/homepolish-2018/wp-content-2018/plugins/jquery-pin-it-button-for-images/readme.txt

 * Feature: IE7 image highlight fix: using a transparent png instead of background-color

 == Upgrade Notice ==

-= 2.4.3 =
-* Added additional CSS clauses to prevent rendering errors on some themes

-= 2.4.2 =
-* Support for data-pin-description and one more minor fix

-= 2.4.0 =
-* Added support for custom showing and disabling the plugin on custom post types

-= 2.3.4 =
-* Minor bug fix related to getting image source

-= 2.3.3 =
-* Another Visual Tab Bug Fix

-= 2.3.2 =
-* Visual Tab Bug Fix

-= 2.3.1 =
-* Minor code improvements, fixed bug with disabling review nag

-= 2.3.0 =
-* Moved client script to footer, added warning for settings page error

-= 2.2.10 =
-* Minor JavaScript improvements

-= 2.2.9 =
-* Fixed one major JS bug

-= 2.2.8 =
-* Two minor bug fixes

-= 2.2.7 =
-* Turned off minification of JS admin file to fix Cloudflare issues

-= 2.2.6 =
-* Fixed conflict with other plugins that use angular

 = 2.2.5 =
 * Fixed issue with updating the settings